jenkidev/MSP4_Baradwys_Garddwyr/README.md

 ## Design of Site

+The design of the site was inspired by BBC's Gardeners World.
+This was so it would have interesting articles to help newbie and intermediate gardeners.
+It would also have appropriate products attached.
+Full Disclosure: The articles and products for the site were generated using ChatGPT to save time however all code was my own creation adapted from the CodeInstitute Boutique Ado Project.

 ### Initial idea

 The initial idea for this project was to create a gardening resource site.
 This was to have helpful gardening articles and useful products related to gardening that could be purchased.